STProgrammer/dte2604systemutvikling/README.md

 This project was part of "software engineering" course, DTE-2604-1 21 Spring, UiT The Arctic University of Norway.

+This project is built with me and 6 other developers.

 It requires PHP, Twig and MySQL.

 In this platform you can register workers, projects, groups, tasks.